nontaphatfirm/CODING-TEST-A-People-Counting/README.md

 # People Counting with YOLO26x + Count-Zone Pairs

-This project detects people across the full frame with YOLO26x, tracks them with a custom OC-SORT-style motion tracker, then counts each tracked person once when their bottom-center point moves across a count-zone pair such as `area1` to `area2`, or `area3` to `area4`.
+This project detects people across the full frame with YOLO26x, tracks them with a custom OC-SORT-style motion tracker, then counts each tracked person once when their bottom-center point moves across a count-zone pair.
+The default `count_zones.json` uses `area1` and `area2`; the code also supports an optional second pair, `area3` and `area4`.

 It does not use `YOLO.track()`, and it does not split enter/exit counts.
 Both directions are combined into one total.

 ## 1. Draw Count Zones

-Draw editable polygon pairs around entrance/exit floor areas. `area1/area2` is the first entrance, and `area3/area4` is the second entrance.
+Draw editable polygon pairs around entrance/exit floor areas. `area1/area2` is the first entrance pair.
+If needed, `area3/area4` can be added as a second entrance pair.
 You can also draw first/final-frame ignore boxes in the same tool.

 ```powershell
 python select_count_zones.py